mrnbort/metrics/README.md

 ## Description

-The Metrics Monitoring service acts as a rest crud service to insert update and retrieve metrics that allows a user to monitor metrics during a specified timeframe with a specified interval.
+The Metrics Monitoring service acts as a rest CRUD service to insert, update, and retrieve metrics which allows a user to monitor metrics during a specified date range with a specified duration.

 ## Architecture and technical details

 ### Collecting data

-Using a rest-like API the data is received by the server to process.
+Using a rest-like API the data is received by the server to be processed.
-A POST request to save a metric entry contains the name of a metric, the value and the timestamp.
-This POST request uses a basic authentication method.
-When the request is processed by the server, the data about the metric is saved in the server's cache.
-The local memory is set up to hold only 1 minute of data which means that if multiple POST requests are received for the same metric in one minute, they will be aggregated by summing up the values to create a one-minute interval value for the metric.
-The aggregation process in the server's cache is developed in order to ensure a consistent level of granularity of one minute for data that will be pushed to a MongoDB database.
-A goroutine which runs every minute was created to verify that as soon as the age of the metric in server's cache reaches one minute, the data for the metric is aggregated and pushed to the database.
+A POST request to save a metrics entry contains the name of the metric, the value, and the timestamp.
+This POST request is protected by a basic authentication.
+When the request is processed by the server, the data pertaining to the metric is saved in the server's local cache.
+The local memory cache is set up to hold only 1 minute of data, which means that if multiple POST requests are received for the same metric in one minute, they will be aggregated by summing up the values to create one minute worth of data for this metric.
+The aggregation process in the server's cache is developed in order to ensure a consistent level of granularity of one minute for data that will later on be pushed to a MongoDB database.

+A goroutine which runs every minute was created to verify that as soon as the age of the metric in the server's cache reaches one minute, the data for the metric is aggregated and pushed to the database.

 This two-stage commit logic also prevents loss of data from the local memory beyond a one-minute interval.

 ### Data storing/management

-A separate clean-up process was developed for the metrics data stored in the database.
+A separate clean-up process ensures that the metrics data stored in the database gets cleaned up.
-A goroutine runs the clean-up process every 24 hours.
-The server admin can customize the criteria for which metric gets aggregated, for instance, each metric that is older than 24 hours will be aggregated into a 5-minute interval instead of the original 1-minute interval; each metric that is older than 7 days will be aggregated into a 30-minute interval and so on.
-A DELETE request protected by a basic authentication method allows to delete a metric from the local memory and the database.
+This runs asynchronously (in a separate goroutine) every 24 hours.
+Criteria for which metric gets aggregated can be customized, for instance, each metric that is older than 24 hours will be aggregated into a 5-minute interval instead of the original 1-minute interval.
+In this case, each metric that is older than 7 days will be aggregated into a 30-minute interval, and so on.
+A DELETE request protected by a basic authentication method allows the user to delete a metric from the local memory and the database.

-### Data retrieving
+### Data retrieval

-A user can request a list of available metrics in the MongoDB database, data for a specific metric for a user defined time frame and interval, and data for all the available metrics for a user defined time frame and interval.
-If the data for the metric in the database does not match the requested interval, the server will process the request in one of the three ways:
+A user can request a list of available metrics from the storage (MongoDB), data for a specific metric for a given date range and duration, as well as data for all the available metrics for a given date range and duration.
+If the data for the metric in the database does not match the requested duration, the server will process the request in one of three ways:
-- approximate the data by aggregating smaller available intervals into the requested interval
+- approximate the data by aggregating smaller available durations into the requested duration
-- approximate the data based on an admin-defined threshold, for example, if the available interval is within 25% of the requested interval, it will be considered as a "close match" and provided to the user
+- approximate the data based on an admin-defined threshold, for example, if the available duration is within 25% of the requested duration, it will be considered as a "close match" and will be provided to the user
-- if no data in the database can be aggregated or "closely matched", a message "no metric in db" will be posted
+- if no data in the database can be aggregated or "closely matched", a message of "no metric in db" will be posted

+### User interface

 A web-based UI currently has two pages: for the list of available metrics and for details for each of the available metrics.
+Both are created on the server side from dynamic html/template.

 ### Non-functional aspects

 - all the endpoints are protected against abuses with limiters
-- the number of in-fly requests is also limited
+- the number of overall in-fly requests is also limited
 - reverse-proxy in front of the running container with LE-based automatic SSL is set up

 ## Run in Docker